PowerShell/Community-Blog/Posts/2021/03/DarwinJS-Contribution-LightningFastandEasyProvisioningofGitwithSSHKeyAuthenticationonWindows.md

 CanonicalURL: https://missionimpossiblecode.io/post/lightning-fast-and-easy-provisioning-of-git-with-ssh-key-authentication-on-windows/
 ---

 Maybe you have a team of Windows developers that are onboarding for your new Git server installation or maybe you've decided to drop http password authentication to your existing Git server (due to it's many problems).
 Your next steps may well be into a rough and rocky rabbit hole when you were holding out hope for simplicity (you know the kind you've fallen into before if you've been in tech for more than about 45 minutes).

-The common internet guidance for setting up Git with SSH authentication on Windows are unnecessarily complex.
+The common Internet guidance for setting up Git with SSH authentication on Windows are unnecessarily complex.

 My inner tool smith really loathes when the very first steps into something new are fraught with rocky rabbit holes - so I took on the challenge of creating an easier way.